pieh/parcel-namer-relative-to-cwd/README.md

 We can see that `sub/b.html` entry might result in either `dist/b.html` or `dist/sub/b.html` (depending wether `a.html` is entry or not).
 This makes builds not deterministic, which is very problematic where entries are "optional".

-This namer plugin stabilize output, so inside `distDir` hierarchy is the same as entry file in relation to project root:
+This namer plugin stabilize output, so inside `distDir` hierarchy is the same as entry file in relation to current working directory (CWD):

 > - `parcel build a.html` -> `dist/a.html`
 > - `parcel build sub/b.html` -> `dist/sub/b.html`